spotify/dh-virtualenv/README.md

 	dh_virtualenv {options}
 ```

-This is deprecated in favor of current 3 separate steps.
+This is deprecated in favor of buildsystem.

 ## License